celo-org/make-crypto-mobile-hackathon/LN-CELO Bridge/Readme.md

 #### Next Steps
 I would need funding/grant support to work on this more to completely implement all methods such as refunds and onchain swaps.

+Submitted to Interoperability Track: Build or update cross-chain applications or cross-chain tooling.

 #### License
 MIT